Next tryouts are March 2024. To be notified, click here.

 The team dues for the basketball travel teams vary from year to year.
 The dues that each player pays covers the cost of tournament entry fees, facility fees, hotel rooms, and travel arrangements to and from tournaments as well as while we are at tournaments.
 To see more about how we determine the price, click here to watch this YouTube video.

-In April and May, players will be expected to pay for travel expenses to and from tournament cities on their own.
+Players will be expected to pay for travel expenses to and from tournament cities on their own.
 However, our coaching staff is more than happy to make arrangements to have players picked up and dropped off before and after the tournament ends.

 The spring and summer basketball travel teams differ a lot in how they travel and practice.